CIG Events

 Investing for sustainability and in illiquid assets

-Ian Gamon, Partner and Head of Investment for Charities, Endowments & Foundations at Lane Clark & Peacock, will focus on how to organise charity investments to help charities run smoothly.
-He will cover sustainable investment rules, liquidity management to meet ongoing cashflow requirements and setting a liquidity budget within the strategic asset allocation.
+Ian Gamon, Partner and Head of Investment for Charities, Endowments & Foundations at Lane Clark & Peacock, focued on how to organise charity investments to help charities run smoothly.
+He covered sustainable investment rules, liquidity management to meet ongoing cashflow requirements and setting a liquidity budget within the strategic asset allocation.

-Hamza Azeem, Managing Director on Hamilton Lane’s Portfolio Management Group, and Freddie Gore Browne, Principal in Private Wealth Solutions at Hamilton Lane, will look at the benefits and difficulties of investment in illiquid asset classes (eg private equities, private credit and infrastructure).
-He will cover the difficulties associated with traditional closed-ended illiquid funds and details of newer more innovative products that provide investors with more flexibility.
+Hamza Azeem, Managing Director on Hamilton Lane’s Portfolio Management Group, and Freddie Gore Browne, Principal in Private Wealth Solutions at Hamilton Lane, looked at the benefits and difficulties of investment in illiquid asset classes (e.g. private equities, private credit and infrastructure).
+They covered the difficulties associated with traditional closed-ended illiquid funds and details of newer more innovative products that provide investors with more flexibility.

-The meeting is kindly hosted by CCLA Investment Management.
+The meeting was kindly hosted by CCLA Investment Management.

 View Event →